HibatAllah5/alx_capstone_project/README.md

 + I have used multiple technologies that I have learned during this program.
 + I designed The APP with Figma.
-+ These technologies include HTML, CSS, JavaScript and a bit of MySQL.
++ These technologies include HTML, CSS, and JavaScript.

-# Screenshots or Demo: :framed_picture:
+# Demo: :framed_picture:
+Here's a simple flowchart of the Note taking app:
+!(![Uploading app FLOWCHART.PNG…])

 # Roadmap and future enhancements:

++
++